How Are Pain and Suffering Damages Calculated?

 Insurance companies and advocates of so-called “tort reform” often point to pain and suffering damages as an example of “excessive” compensation awarded to plaintiffs.
 However, both people who have been seriously injured as well as experienced personal injury lawyers can attest to the importance of these damages in enabling victims to move on with their lives and overcome the challenges posed by severe injuries.

-Calculating Pain and Suffering in a Personal Injury Claim
+How Is Pain and Suffering Calculated in a Personal Injury Claim?

 A variety of websites purport to offer a “pain and suffering calculator” that supposedly helps people determine what constitutes fair compensation.
 In reality, however, these calculators offer deceptive and unreliable results.